Guide to Backpacking the Kalalau Trail: Permits, Packing, and Other Tips

 Permit Info

-A Kalalau permit is required to hike on the Kalalau Trail beyond the Hanakapai'i Beach at mile 2, regardless of whether you are backpacking or not.
+A Kalalau camping permit is required to hike on the Kalalau Trail beyond the Hanakapai'i Beach at mile 2, regardless of whether you are camping or not.
 This permit doubles as the Hāʻena State Park entry permit, which is where the trail begins.
 Permits allow staying at either Kalalau Beach or Hanakoa.

 Getting permits might be the hardest part of making this trip happen, as the quota for non-Hawaii residents is 60 per day.
 Permits are available on a rolling basis 90 days in advance of the first day of your trip.